SebastianSchavon/Darth-Mauls-CurriculumVitate/README.md

 School project.

-Curriculum Vitae made in HTML and CSS
+Responsive CV made in HTML and CSS.